-Deleted: Alternatively, the DRS might be modified in the future to include an additional component (perhaps called "Processing"), which could be used to distinguish between "raw" (i.e., the model output itself) and "derived" products of various kinds (e.g., climatologies, zonal means, EOF analyses, etc.).¶ experiment in which a "representative concentration pathway" (RCP) has been specified which leads to an approximate radiative forcing of 4.5 W m-2.
-As another example, "historicalGHG" is a "historical" run with "greenhouse gas" forcing.
+Experiment, identifies either the experiment or both the experiment family and a specific type within that experiment family.
+In CMIP5, for example, "rcp45" refers to a particular experiment in which a "representative concentration pathway" (RCP) has been specified which leads to an approximate radiative forcing of 4.5 W m-2.
+As another example, "historicalGHG" is a simulation of the historical" period, but with forcing other than anthropogenic "greenhouse gas" forcing suppressed.
 In this latter case, "historical" is the experiment family and "GHG" is used to designate the specific type of historical run.
 These experiment names are not freely chosen, but come from controlled vocabularies defined in the Appendix 1.1 of this document under the column labeled "Short Name of Experiment".